digicatapult/sqnc-node/Upgrade.md

 # Code Changes

-There can calso be code changes, these will need to be researchded,for example:
+There can also be code changes, these will need to be researchded,for example:

 ```rust
     let doas_root_unchecked_weight_call = DoasCall::doas_root_unchecked_weight { call, weight: 1_000 }